 In addition to experiencing sustainability and Costa Rican culture, the program learning outcomes revolve primarily around the active learning that occurs by immersing participants in the culture and nature of Costa Rica.
-The program format allows each student to design a research project that uniquely served as a vehicle to achieving his/her own objectives.
-During the winter course, students identify several program goals, including exploration of a relevant research topic of particular interest, which they intend to achieve.
-Before and after arrival there are assigned readings, discussions on Costa Rican culture and nature, as well as lectures by local guides, naturalists, educators, and community members once in Costa Rica.
-To complete the program, each student creates a project/presentation to share with the UCI community, during the spring quarter, encompassing their experience.
+The program format allows each student to design a research project and to work in teams to complete their project.
+In spring, research team create a project/presentation to share with the UCI community that encompassing their experience and research findings.

 After the Trip

-During Spring Quarter, program participants work on one of three committees: Social Media, Costa Rican Theme Night, or the Research Symposium.
-Each of the students takes leadership roles within their committee and assists with the other programs/projects.
+During Spring Quarter, program participants work on one of three committees: Social Media, Programs and Outreach, or the Research Symposium.
+Each students takes a leadership role within their committee and assists with the other programs/projects.
 The goal of these programs/projects is to share the knowledge and insights gained by participating in the Costa Rica Program with program stakeholders and the UCI community.
 In the past, each of these programs/projects was successful and allowed the participants to begin sharing their experiences and research.

 Sharing THE Costa Rican Experience